 Hence, LinkedIn is the ultimate cover letter and a live record of who you are and what you know professionally.

-Use such tools to your full advantage, keep a keen eye on what's coming and going – look for perfect opportunities to reach out to the HR Department of that company you have been eyeing to join.
-Keep up with the current trends of your interest field and the challenges the industry is facing.
+Use such tools to your full advantage, keep a keen eye on what’s coming and going – look for perfect opportunities to reach out to the HR Department of that company you have been eyeing to join.
+Keep up with the current trends of your interest field and the challenges the industry faces.

 You may have signed up because everyone around you has, and you felt the need to, but great results will come your way if you focus on building meaningful connections.
 More opportunities will knock on your door even when you expect them the least.